catinahat85/GitGudAtCloudNative/README.md

 - [E-books Collection](./ebooks/README.md)

 ## When 2 K8s Evaluation GPT
-- Use my custom GPT instance to help small and midsize enterprises determine when and how to deploy Kubernetes.
+- Use my custom GPT instance to Evaluate if K8s is right for your business, trained to help small and midsize enterprises determine when and how to deploy Kubernetes.
 - [Evaluate Kubernetes Deployment](./when2k8sgpt.md)

 ## Learning Pathways and Certification Costs